I love this easy-to-make Bacon, Jalapeño and Corn Salad as a side dish, but it can also be served as a party appetizer or dip.

 What to Serve Corn Salad With

 In the summer, I make this salad a lot because it goes well with a lot of dishes as a side salad.
-Of course, it’s the perfect accompaniment to these verde burritos, or flautas, but it also goes well with chicken or steak.
+Of course, it’s the perfect accompaniment to these verde burritos, or chicken flautas, but it also goes well with chicken or pork.

 YOU MIGHT ALSO LIKE